Our North America Facts for Kids bring you lots of interesting and fun facts on the North American continent.

-In Mexico, the largest indigenous minority groups are Mayan.
-Mayan people are the largest ethnic group and many live also in Guatemala, Belize, El Salvador and Honduras.
+In Mexico, the largest indigenous minority groups belong to the modern Mayan people such as the Yucatan or Campeche people.
+Mayan or mixed Mayan people are also among the largest ethnic groups in other countries.
+Many of the decedents of the Maya people live also in Guatemala, Belize, El Salvador and Honduras.

 13. Languages in North America: English is most widely spoken in North America.
-Spanish and French are spoken by many as second language in the USA, while Spanish is the most common first language in Central America and French is spoken also as first language in Canada.
+Spanish and French are spoken by many as second language in the USA.
+While Spanish is the most common first language in the Caribbean, French is the first language of 20% of the Canadian population.

 14. North America Facts: Religion: Most of the North American people are Christians (75%), others are Muslims, Jews and some indigenous people have their indigenous beliefs.

-15. Tourist attractions in North America: The most popular attractions are:
+15. Tourist attractions in North America: The most popular attractions include:

-However, more than half of the population of the North American continent lives in the USA - 322 million people live in the USA
+However, more than half of the population of the North American continent live in the USA - 330 million people live in the USA in 2020.

 North America is also home to many endangered animals such as the American bison, the banana bat or the cougar.
 Cougars are also called pumas or mountain lions.

-Image Credits on South America Facts page: Shutterstock.com and wikipedia commons
+Image Credits on North America Facts page: Shutterstock.com and wikipedia commons